 The Zero Childhood Cancer Program

-In September 2015, Children’s Cancer Institute and Sydney Children’s Hospitals Network were proud to announce one of the most exciting initiatives ever undertaken in Australia to tackle the most serious cases of infant, childhood and adolescent cancer – to be known as ‘Zero Childhood Cancer’.
+In September 2015, Children’s Cancer Institute and Sydney Children’s Hospitals Network were proud to announce one of the most exciting initiatives ever undertaken in Australia to tackle the most serious cases of infant, childhood and adolescent cancer – known as ‘Zero Childhood Cancer’.
 Zero Childhood Cancer is an initiative of Children’s Cancer Institute and The Sydney Children’s Hospitals Network.
-The program will be led by scientists and clinicians from Children’s Cancer Institute and Sydney Children’s Hospital, Randwick and is one of the most exciting childhood cancer research initiatives ever undertaken in Australia, to tackle the most serious cases of infant, childhood and adolescent cancer.
+The program is led by scientists and clinicians from Children’s Cancer Institute and Sydney Children’s Hospital, Randwick and is one of the most exciting childhood cancer research initiatives ever undertaken in Australia, to tackle the most serious cases of infant, childhood and adolescent cancer.

 - In Australia, every year, more than 950 children and adolescents are diagnosed with cancer.
 Every week, nearly 3 children and adolescents will die from cancer.